Posted by Jane Wang

-Gallup 2014 RAND Health Workplace Wellness Study has shown only 24% of employees at companies that offer wellness programs actually participate.We surveyed 200 professional services employees in 2015.
-There were many reasons why they didn’t participate in the 5K runs, yoga classes, & other wellness initiatives.
+The Gallup RAND Health Workplace Wellness Study has shown only 24% of employees at companies that offer wellness programs actually participate.We surveyed 200 professional services employees and there were many reasons why they didn’t participate in the 5K runs, yoga classes, & other wellness initiatives.
 The top 6 themes are:

 - not aware of the program

 - there was a lack of incentives to sign up

 - activities offered were not interesting to them personally

 - don’t know how to access the program

 - no one else is doing the program (lack of a wellness community)

 More from the RAND study: Over 85% of companies offer some form of wellness program, with awareness levels with often less than 60% of employees.
 40% of the employees who are aware, actually a sign up; and 30-40% of those who sign up end up not logistically able to show up to the actual events because of work priorities.

 With another 10-40% simply forgetting, depending on the internal marketing efforts of the wellness champions on the day off, it is no surprise that companies with 200-1000 employees can’t get more than 50 people to any wellness event.